Who Built the Moon?

 Who Built the Moon? is the third studio album by English rock band Noel Gallagher's High Flying Birds.
 Produced by David Holmes, it was released on 24 November 2017, through Gallagher's label Sour Mash Records.
 Four singles were released from the album; "Holy Mountain", "It's a Beautiful World", "She Taught Me How to Fly" and "If Love Is the Law".

 The album received generally positive reviews from critics, who praised the album's psychedelic experimentation and progression from the band's previous albums.
-It was also a commercial success, becoming Gallagher's 10th consecutive UK No.1 album with both the band and Oasis, becoming the first artist to reach the landmark of 10 consecutive UK No.1 albums.
+It was also a commercial success, becoming Gallagher's 10th consecutive UK number one album with both the band and Oasis, becoming the first artist to reach the landmark of 10 consecutive UK number one albums.

 Background

-Who Built the Moon? was a work in progress since Chasing Yesterday was being recorded, Noel has stated in interviews that this album was being recorded not only during those sessions but also during the Chasing Yesterday World Tour.
+Who Built the Moon? was a work in progress since Chasing Yesterday was being recorded, Noel has stated in interviews that this album was being recorded not only during those sessions but also during the Chasing Yesterday Tour.
 The album was announced on 25 September 2017 through Gallagher's social media accounts, with the upcoming 2018 UK and Ireland tour.
-In an interview with Colombian DJ Alejandro Marín, Gallagher revealed that the woman on the album's cover is his wife Sara MacDonald.
+In an interview with Colombian DJ Alejandro Marín, Gallagher revealed that the woman on the album's cover is his then-wife Sara MacDonald.
 This is the final album to feature the drummer Jeremy Stacey, who was departed from the band in 2016 during the recording to supporting the tour of King Crimson.
 He was temporarily replaced by Emre Ramazanoglu to continue the recording.

 Singles

 On 9 October 2017, the song "Holy Mountain" was released as the first single.
 The single contained the B-side "Dead in the Water", which has become one of the band's signature themes since the album's release.
 On 17 November 2017, "It's a Beautiful World" was released as the second single from the album, it contained the B-side "God Help Us All", a demo recorded over a decade earlier from when Oasis were still together.
 On 6 April 2018, "She Taught Me How to Fly" was announced as the third single from the album, and released on 25 May with a coinciding music video.
 The single was the only track from the album released as a single to not contain an original lyrical song, instead a remix by frequent collaborator of Gallagher, Justin Robertson.
-"If Love Is the Law" was the 4th single to be released from the album on 17 August 2018, with the last B-side to be released as "Alone On The Rope".
+"If Love Is the Law" was the 4th single to be released from the album on 17 August 2018, with the last B-side to be released as "Alone on the Rope".